Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

   provide links and/or source and/or share screenshots with links to sources on pirated material.

 - 6) Support Rules: Support is offered in public channels and is accessible to everyone.
 Trolling, being malicious, and/or shitposting in the support channels will revoke your access to them.
-Do **not** provide or ask for remote support via SSH or other protocols.
+Do **not** provide or ask for support outside the server, This includes DMs, outside servers, Anydesk, Teamviewer, SSH, or any other form of support that's not inside the server.
+It makes moderation harder, and makes users vulnerable to scams or other bad things, by bypassing entirely moderation of the server.

 ### Last words: